jozefg/blog/posts/2015-08-25-type-in-type.md

 have as assumptions.
 The rest of the proof is just more well-formedness goals.

-Let's finish this off.
 First we unfold everything and apply `eq-cd`.
 This gives us 3 subgoals, the first two are `Russell ∈ U{i}` and `¬(Russell ∈ Russell)`.
 Since we have these as assumptions we'll use `main {assumption}`.
 That will target both these goals and prove them immediately.
+Here by using `main` we avoid applying this to the well-formedness goal, which in this case actually *isn't* the assumption.

 ``` jonprl
     {